Deploy an Extension From Your Local System

 2. In the terminal, navigate to the location of the extension archive on your local system.

-3. Type the curl request at the command prompt to install the extension.
+3. Type the cURL request at the command prompt to install the extension.
+You'll need to provide:

-• The USERNAME and PASSWORD for the Oracle Cloud Application instance.
+• The USERNAME and PASSWORD for the Oracle Cloud Applications instance.

 • The name of the extension archive (for example, EXTENSION_NAME.vx).

-• The path to the v2/extensions directory of your Cloud Application, which will include the URL and port (INSTANCE_URL:PORT/fscmRestApi/vx/v2/extensions).
+• The path to the v2/extensions directory of your Oracle Cloud Applications instance, which will include its URL and port (INSTANCE_URL:PORT/fscmRestApi/vx/v2/extensions).

 curl -v --noproxy '*' -X POST -L -H Content-Type: application/octet-stream -H 'X-OAM-AUTHN-HINT: 0'